English place-names

 Wherever the Anglo-Saxons settled on former Roman forts or camps, they borrowed the Latin ending -castra.
 Used as a suffix, it developed into -chester, -cester and -caster.
 Being compounded with other Anglo-Saxon nouns and used as a prefix, it contributed to places like Chesterfield or Chesterford.

 Newly founded settlements had their names usually derived from the tribe, the family or the offspring of a family that founded the settlement or inhabited the area.
 The most obvious examples for this type of place-names are provided by the present-day districts of Wessex, Essex and Sussex.
 These areas came to be called by the name of the tribe or people living there: Essex derives from "East Saxons", Wessex means "West Saxons" etc. The Old English suffix -ingas meaning "descendants or dependants of a certain man" is the most common Anglo-Saxon element.
-This is due to the fact that "the strongest social bonds [amongst the tribes] were the claims of kinship and the claims of lordship."
+This is due to the fact that "the strongest social bonds [linkmongst the tribes] were the claims of kinship and the claims of lordship."
 3

 The places were sometimes named after prominent natural features, but more often they bore the names of their inhabitants, thus signifying some sort of dependancy and hierarchy.
 Hastings comes from the Old English Haestingas, which simply means that "the people of Haestas" have established a settlement there.
 Common suffixes are also -ham or -tun.
 They both have the similar meaning of village, homestead or town.